 Before turning right on red, drivers must come to a full and complete stop before the crosswalk.
 Do not block the crosswalk when waiting to make a right turn at a red light.
 This puts pedestrians at risk, forcing them to walk around your vehicle.
 After looking to your left to find a gap in traffic, you must look to your passenger side to ensure a pedestrian is not crossing in front of your vehicle.

 Use extreme caution when passing stopped cars on multi-lane roads.
 A pedestrian you can’t see may be crossing in a marked or unmarked crosswalk.
-This is a frequent cause of pedestrian-related accidents.
+This is a frequent cause of serious or fatal pedestrian injuries.
 When you stop at a crosswalk on a multi-lane road, stop at least 10 feet before the crosswalk so a driver in the next lane can see the pedestrian.

 When exiting or entering a driveway, alley, or parking garage, drivers must stop before the sidewalk area and proceed only after pedestrians have safely passed.
 Drivers waiting to turn left into a driveway must wait not only for a gap in oncoming traffic, but also for pedestrians to finish crossing the sidewalk portion of the driveway.

 This chart illustrates the effect of speed upon a pedestrian who is struck by a motor vehicle.
-When a collision occurs between a motor vehicle and a pedestrian at 40 miles per hour, there is an 80% chance that the pedestrian’s injuries will be fatal.
+When a pedestrian is struck by a motor vehicle traveling 40mph, the risk of pedestrian death is at least 80%.

 Georgia’s roads are growing more crowded.
 Bicycle riding is an important type of transportation, particularly for traveling to work and to school.
 Because bicyclists may be on any road at any time, drivers must always be alert for bicycle traffic.

-Bike-car accidents often happen because drivers do not see bicyclists soon enough.
-In Georgia, as in other states, most accidents occur during daylight hours on straight, dry roads, typically near intersections or driveways.
+Bike-car crashes often happen because drivers do not see bicyclists soon enough.
+In Georgia, as in other states, most crashes occur during daylight hours on straight, dry roads, typically near intersections or driveways.

-Bicyclists are legally entitled to use every road in Georgia except the interstate highways.
+Bicyclists are legally entitled to use every road in Georgia except the interstate and interstate-like highways (limited access highways).
+The law allows bicyclists use of the full lane.
+They are not required to be in a bike lane even when one is present.
 Although their slower pace may pose problems for motorists occasionally, it is important for drivers to respect the bicyclist’s right to be there.
 Yield the right of way to the bicyclist in the same way that you would yield to another motorist.
 If possible, make eye contact with the bicyclist, especially at intersections.